 - receive, or be eligible for, Free School Meals

 - attend a school or college where the average attainment points score per student is below 550 (you can find school performance data on the Department for Education website)

 - have lived in Local Authority care for at least three months in the 10 years before starting a course at Newcastle

 Students must apply separately for a Promise Scholarship.

-If you're studying for one of the following degrees you will not receive a scholarship for the years for which your tuition fees are funded by the NHS:
+If you're studying for one of the following degrees you will not receive a scholarship for the years for which the NHS fund your tuition fees: